Lancashire Mind: @Therapies

 Achieve better mental health with Lancashire Mind’s tailored adult therapy options.

-Each individual can access a free initial virtual session with an experienced trainee therapist to determine the most suitable therapy option (Counselling, CBT & Wellbeing Coaching).
+Each individual can access a free initial virtual session to determine the most suitable therapy option (Counselling and CBT).

 Quick access to affordable mental health support